nop77svk/wtwd/README.md

 events and transform them into a human readable information on the times when your PC has been used.
-It does not track your tasks for you, but it at least gives you clues on whether your seemingly 12-hour work day indeed took 12 hours or was it more like 3 hours of PC work and 9 hours of attending to your children (or pets) in perpetual desperate need of your attention.
+It does not track your tasks for you, but it at least gives you clues on whether your seemingly 12-hour work day indeed took 12 hours or was it more like 3 hours of PC work and 9 hours of recurrently attending to your children (or pets) in desperate need of your attention.

 Just run `dotnet wtwd.dll` (provided you have the .NET 6 run-time installed) and see the results.